nisbus/mathex/README.md

 * correlation
 * correlation_matrix

+In addition to statistics, mathex can parse and evaluate simple algebraic expressions.
+See `mathex_calc:eval/1` for evaluating a string expression and `mathex_calc:calculate/1` for applying an expression to a list of dated values.

 Most of these are well documented elsewhere except maybe the correlation_matrix.
 The correlation matrix will take in a list of numeric lists